jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 > Routing a capsule to the capsule in the layer above based on such similarity is called Routing-by-agreement.

-With capsules, we hope the layers eventually establish a **parse tree** that form a hierarchy of feature structure like a face is composed of eyes, a nose and a mouth. (parts-whole relationship)

-<div class="imgcap">
-<img src="/assets/capsule/face7.jpg" style="border:none;width:45%;">
-</div>

 There is another short coming using the max pool in CNN.
 In max pool, we only keep the most dominating (max) features.
 Capsules maintain a weighted sum of features from the previous layer.
 Hence, it is more suitable in detecting overlapping features. (for example detecting multiple overlapping digits in the handwriting)

+### Intuition on Iterative dynamic Routing

+With capsules, the signal of a capsule is routed to its parents according to the relevancy.
+We hope those layers eventually establish a **parse tree** that form a hierarchy of feature structure like a face is composed of eyes, a nose and a mouth. (parts-whole relationship)

+<div class="imgcap">
+<img src="/assets/capsule/face7.jpg" style="border:none;width:45%;">
+</div>

 ### Loss function (Margin loss)